 In the current climate of real opportunities for cyber attacks, regular pentesting is a must for organizations to continuously increase their resilience.

 You cannot evaluate your security if you do not test it.
 You will need a reality check to ensure that your priorities are correct and your risks are visible and controllable.
 Testing your own work is biased and therefore a risk in itself.

 A pentest is a powerful tool for exposing security risks in your product and infrastructure at a certain moment in time.
 It immediately increases knowledge & awareness, and provides you with actionable insights to defend against real-world threats.

-The purpose of a pentest (or penetration test) is to find out how vulnerable an application (online or mobile), a system, or a (cloud) infrastructure is to attacks from within and from outside.
+The purpose of a pentest (or penetration test) is to find out how vulnerable an application (online or mobile), a system, or a (cloud) infrastructure is to attacks from within and from the outside.
 A vulnerable (web) application or insufficiently secure system can have far-reaching financial consequences or lead to reputational damage.
-A pentest answers the question: Is my application, system or infrastructure resistant to attacks?
+A pentest answers the question: is my application, system or infrastructure resistant to attacks?

 The pentest takes place after the scope of the investigation has been established.
 Afterwards, clients receive an extensive report on what vulnerabilities our pentesters have found.
 The results are presented to the client in a 'Findings meeting', during which concrete proposals for improvements are made, so that targeted action can be taken to bring the security up to standard.

 Cyber criminals do not follow the happy path that you have created.
 They are extremely creative at finding alternative ways into your system, and often succeed.

 All our experts have this same attacker mindset.
 They are equipped with the capabilities and tools to perform highly sophisticated attacks to test your web app, mobile app, (cloud) infrastructure, phishing awareness or WiFi.
 They can write specific malware aimed at your organization and collaborate to identify the weak spots.
 All in an ethical and legally approved way.